5S and Poka-Yoke are two highly effective methods of visual management.

 - Shitsuke (sustain): Adhering to all rules and continuously improving the workplace and/or workflow.

 The first step also covers the red tag method, which involves labelling all objects at the workplace with a red dot or ticket and placing them in a dedicated “red tag area”.
-Whenever an individual object is required, the red label is removed, meaning you can find out for certain which objects are no longer needed.
+Whenever an individual object is required, the red label is removed, meaning you can find out for certain which objects are no longer required.

 A record is also kept of how often they are used.
 Based on this information, you can decide what to do with a specific object, as illustrated in the table below.